Monte-Carlo tool SANCphot for polarized $\gamma\gamma$ collision simulation: Introduction

-In this paper we present a Monte-Carlo simulation tool for the photon-photon collisions based on library of helicity amplitudes (HA) for the 4-boson interaction processes within the Standard Model.
-The code uses routines for differential cross sections produced by the SANC group~\cite{Andonov:2004hi, Bardin:2006sn}.
-Our goal is to provide a tool to calculate $\gamma\gamma$ cross section given such input parameters as initial electron energies and electron and photon polarization.
+The program is based on the SANC library --- a collection of helicity amplitudes (HA) for the 4-boson interaction processes within the Standard Model.
+The SANCphot uses routines for differential cross sections produced by the SANC group~\citep{Andonov:2004hi, Bardin:2006sn}.
+The tool allows to calculate $\gamma\gamma$ cross section given such input parameters as initial electron energies and electron and photon polarization.
 Currently the processes with following final states are implemented: $\gamma\gamma$, $Z\gamma$, $ZZ$.